10 tour companies that offer amazing family tours (updated for 2025)

 Austin Adventures is a great fit for national park-loving families (Photo: Austin Adventures)

-Tour operator Austin Adventures forged its reputation by specializing in tours to America’s national parks, and the company remains an expert in this area.
+Tour operator Austin Adventures forged its reputation by specializing in tours to America’s national parks.
+The company remains an expert in this area, though it has also expanded to cover destinations beyond North America.
 Its guided group family trips are ideal for anyone who gravitates towards hidden gems and the lesser-known side of national parks.
 If you book a trip to Yellowstone, for example, of course you’ll watch Old Faithful erupt—but you’ll also hike a semi-secret trail.
-Activities such as rafting and zip lining up the fun factor for kids.
+Activities such as rafting and ziplining up the fun factor for kids.

-Guides are first-aid certified, and with a 6:1 guest-to-guide ratio, there’s plenty of time to chat and get acquainted.
+Guides are first-aid certified, and with a six-to-one guest-to-guide ratio, there’s plenty of time to chat and get acquainted.
 The guides on family tours, some of whom are teachers during the school year, know how to plan kid-friendly activities that allow parents time to relax.
 All but one meal is included, presenting the opportunity to have an evening on your own or perhaps with newfound friends.
-Austin Adventures offers popular family tours to bucket-list destinations like the Grand Canyon, Glacier National Park, and New Zealand.
+Austin Adventures offers popular family tours to bucket-list destinations like Banff National Park, Alaska’s Kenai Peninsula, Banff National, Costa Rica, Croatia, Austria, Switzerland, and New Zealand.

 Quick Facts about Small Group Family Adventures with Austin Adventures

-• What’s included: Meals and snacks except for one dinner, any necessary equipment and gear, and accommodations.
+• What’s included: Meals and snacks, any necessary equipment and gear, accommodations, and transportation outside of flights

-• What’s not included: Airfare to your destination, gratuities for guides, alcoholic beverages, and one dinner.
+• What’s not included: Airfare to your destination, gratuities for guides, and alcoholic beverages

-• Destinations: 21 countries in North America, Europe, South America, and Africa.
+• Destinations: More than 13 unique destinations across North America, Europe, Central America, and New Zealand

 More from TourScoop: